Home

 Please check with your doctor right away if you have fever, nausea or other symptoms out of the ordinary.

-This could be the sign of sunstroke or heat exhaustion as well.
+This could be the sign of sun stroke or heat exhaustion as well.

 Avoiding the sun is the best way to prevent sunburn.
-Otherwise, the use of sunscreen and sun protective clothing is greatly recommended.
+Otherwise, the use of organic sunscreen and sun protective clothing is greatly recommended.

 Sunscreens help reduce the effects of sunburn , and block or absorb the damaging ultra violet radiation.